wothke/chiptune-collection/library/README.md

 Note: The WASM backends (see WASM switch in my respective make-scripts) can be used as a replacement for regular JS backends.
-They use less space and run faster, but at this time they may not be supported my all browsers yet.
+They use less space and run faster, but at this time they may not be supported by all browsers yet.